 "We were brave children”: Childhood agential narratives and settler recognition, Rosemary Nagy, Nipissing University

-Dismantling Colonial Discourse, Mary LeMaître, University of Winnipeg
+Dismantling Colonial Discourse, Dr. Mary LeMaître, University of Winnipeg

 Reflections on Researching and Writing Pathways To Reconciliation for the TRC Final Report, Paulette Regan, NCTR, Vancouver